 - 7. What are the Middle States Standards?
+In 2023, Middle States updated its Standards for Accreditation and Requirements of Affiliation.
 There are seven standards: - Standard 1: Mission & Goals - Standard 2: Ethics & Integrity - Standard 3: Design and Delivery of the Student Learning Experience - Standard 4: Support of the Student Experience - Standard 5: Educational Effectiveness Assessment - Standard 6: Planning, Resources & Institutional Improvement - Standard 7: Governance, Leadership & Administration

 Within each standard are a number of criteria intended to guide the institution in realizing its mission and goals.
+View the full Standards document, and learn about the revision process, here.